Who, What, and How We Represent Matters.

 While being a mail truck driver is a respected position, accidents do happen.
 And sometimes, those accidents might have been preventable if not for driver or mechanical error.

-Just like with any other crash, victims of car accidents with mail trucks should reach out immediately to an injury lawyer, who can walk them through the immediate aftermath, help them understand their rights, and educate them about their options.
+Just like with any other crash, victims of car accidents with mail trucks should reach out immediately to an Austin personal injury lawyer, who can walk them through the immediate aftermath, help them understand their rights, and educate them about their options.

 What Kinds of Accidents Tend to Happen with Mail Trucks, and Why?